VCL3D/UAVA/index.md

 <p style="text-align: justify;">
 Each volume is broken down in several <code>.zip</code> files (2GB each) for more convinient downloading on low bandwidth connections.
 You need all the <code>.zip</code> archives of each volume in order to extract the containing files.
 </p>

- <h2> Trajectories </h2>
- In the following link we provide the sampled <a href="./trajectories/trajectories.zip" download>
-  trajectories
-</a> for each scene as well as the recorded drone pose.

  <h2> Data splits </h2>
  We follow the same data-split logic as defined in Matterport3D.